Bart Barber: Education

 As a teen, Barber attended Riverside High School in Lake City, Arkansas, graduating in 1988.
-He went on to complete undergraduate studies at Baylor University and then afterward receiving a Master of Divinity degree and PhD in Church History from Southwestern Baptist Theological Seminary.
+He went on to complete undergraduate studies at Baylor University and then afterward receiving a Master of Divinity degree and a PhD in Church History from Southwestern Baptist Theological Seminary.

 Career

-Since 1999, Barber has served as the pastor of First Baptist Church of Farmersville, TX, a Southern Baptist congregation of about 320 people.
+Since 1999, Barber has served as the pastor of First Baptist Church of Farmersville, Texas, a Southern Baptist congregation of about 320 people.

 Barber was the chairman of the 2022 SBC Resolutions Committee and served on the 2021 committee.
 He was a featured speaker at the SBC Pastors’ Conference in 2017, was elected first vice president of the SBC (2013–2014).
 At the state level, he served on the Southern Baptists of Texas Convention executive board from (2008–2014) and was a trustee for Southwestern Baptist Theological Seminary (2009–2019).
 He also previously taught as an adjunct professor at Southwestern (2006 through 2009).

-Barber was instrumental in the crafting of Texas HB 4345 in 2019 that indemnified churches of liability when sharing information about credible sexual abuse accusations.
+In response to the widespread sexual abuse cases in Southern Baptist churches, Barber helped craft Texas HB 4345 in 2019.
+This bill indemnified churches of liability when sharing information about credible sexual abuse accusations.